 A recent report titled Evictions of Senior Tenants in the GTA: A Call to Action to Curtail An Emerging Crisis not only found a significant lack of senior-specific services, but also that any supports or programs that are available are difficult to find or navigate.

 Fred Victor addresses this issue by opening housing for senior women leaving the shelter system.
-Our Mary Sheffield house helps residents move on to permanent housing or long-term care housing.
+Our Mary Sheffield house and Fatima House help residents move on to permanent housing or long-term care housing.

 8. Domestic Violence

 Violence against women by intimate partners is often the cause of homelessness.
 The Canadian Women’s Foundation estimates that, on any given night in Canada, 6,000 women (often with children) sleep in emergency shelters because it isn’t safe at home.